tarwn/lessthandot-hugo/blogs/content/posts/2011-04-05-sql-university-performance-week.md

 **Data Partitions**

-In the situation we’ll cover, the partition that is created will be for an SUSER_NAME.
+In the situation we'll cover, the partition that is created will be for an SUSER_NAME.
 A [data partition][4] is created upon synchronizing or by manually adding the SUSER\_NAME (or HOST\_NAME) to the publication.
 This is a unique value that is used to run a specific snapshot based on only the rows that belong to value.

 **Design Workflow**